Cristóbal Vergara

-Cristóbal Alberto Vergara Maldonado (/es/, born 20 June 1994) is a Chilean footballer that plays for San Luis de Quillota as a defender.
+Cristóbal Alberto Vergara Maldonado (/es/, born 20 June 1994) is a Chilean footballer who plays as a defender for Lota Schwager.

 Club career

 In 2025, Vergara signed with San Luis de Quillota from Deportes Melipilla.

+In March 2026, Vergara joined Lota Schwager in the Segunda División Profesional de Chile.

 International career

 Vergara represented Chile U17 at the 2010 South American Games.

 Personal life

 He is the son of the former footballer Álvaro Vergara, who played for Universidad de Chile in the 1980s.